 In traditional finance, taking a loan is not a taxable event.
 Similarly, borrowing a crypto loan does not require the payment of tax.
-Interest payment can be tax-deductible, depending on the purpose of the loan.
-Interest payment on personal loans is not a taxable event.
-On the other hand, interest payment on a crypto loan taken to finance a business is subject to tax payment.
+Interest payments can be tax-deductible, depending on the purpose of the loan.
+Interest payments on personal loans are not taxable events.
+On the other hand, interest payments on a crypto loan taken to finance a business are subject to tax.

 Let's consider some scenarios that explain this.

 Tom takes a crypto-backed loan to pay his daughter's school fees and settle some bills.
 Tom is not obligated to pay taxes while withdrawing the funds, repaying the money, or paying interest.

 In contrast, Harold is short on working capital in his grocery business, so he takes a crypto loan.
 While Harold can cash out the loan without creating a tax event, the fund is an investment loan.
 Consequently, the interest payment on Harold's loan is subject to tax.
 Moreover, any profits from investment loans attract personal income tax.